 - Request and review the criminal and child abuse records of the Prospective Parents and anyone at least 18 years old living in the home

-Nevada Adoption Professionals
+Nevada Adoption Agencies and Professionals

 Nevada is home to some amazing adoption professionals who are ready to get your journey started.
 Whether you are interested in adopting a child or seeking resources to place your child for adoption, these professionals will guide you through the legal pathways and offer you support throughout your journey:Adoption Choices of Nevada